Estimation and Optimization of Composite Outcomes: Case Study: The STEP-BD Standard Care Pathway

 \section{Case Study: The STEP-BD Standard Care Pathway}

 The Systematic Treatment Enhancement Program for Bipolar Disorder (STEP-BD) was a landmark study of the effects of antidepressants in patients with bipolar disorder \citep[][]{sachs2007effectiveness}.
 In addition to a randomized trial assessing outcomes for patients given an antidepressant or placebo, the STEP-BD study also included a large-scale observational study, the standard care pathway.
-We apply the proposed method to data from the STEP-BD standard care pathway to estimate decision rules for the use of antidepressants in patients with bipolar disorder.
+As our method requires observational data on clinical decision making, we apply the proposed method to the observational data from the STEP-BD standard care pathway to estimate decision rules for the use of antidepressants in patients with bipolar disorder.
+(Clearly, as clinicians are not generally assigning treatment according to their best clinical judgment in a randomized clinical trial, the proposed method is not applicable to the randomized pathway of STEP-BD.)

 Although bipolar disorder is characterized by alternating episodes of depression and mania, recurrent depression is the leading cause of impairment among patients with bipolar disorder \citep[][]{judd2002long}.
 However, the use of antidepressants has not become standard care in bipolar disorder due to the risk of antidepressants inducing manic episodes in certain patients \citep[][]{nassir2008antidepressants, goldberg2008modern}.
 Thus, the clinical decision in the treatment of bipolar disorder is whether to prescribe antidepressants to a specific patient in order to balance trade-offs between symptoms of depression, symptoms of mania, and other side effects of treatment.